mikeislearning/address-book/README.md

 # Address Book Mobile App

-This app allows you to view a list of users, as well as their details
+This app allows you to view a list of people, as well as their details

 # To use this project